-- Object names are replaced by putting a @ in front of them during the EMS engineering; e.g.: @Generator1 - 2.
+- Object names are replaced by putting a @ in front of them during the EMS engineering.
+For example: @Generator1 - 2.
 Current value and switching value can either have a numerical content (with CHP steps) or @On/@Off

-7.14.1 Column settings for the switching operations preview
+Column settings for the switching operations preview